 Gaskets come in the following categories:

-Gaskets can be classified into three categories: soft cut, semi-metallic and metallic types.
-The physical properties and performance of a gasket will vary extensively, depending on the type of gasket selected and the materials from which it is manufactured.
-Physical properties are important factors when considering gasket design and the primary selection of a gasket type is based on the following:
+The physical properties and performance of a gasket will vary extensively.
+This will depend on the type of gasket you select and the materials from which it consists of.
+Physical properties are necessary factors when considering gasket design.
+The following are the primary factors to consider with gasket type selection:

-- Temperature of the media to be contained
+- Temperature of the media you are containing

-- Pressure of the media to be contained
+- Pressure of the media you are containing

 - Corrosive nature of the application